JohnLCaron/cdm-kotlin/Readme.md

 ### What about performance?

-We are aiming to be within 2x of the C library.
+We are aiming to be within 2x of the C library for reading data.
 Preliminary tests indicate that's mostly within reach.
 For files that use deflate filters, the deflate library dominates the read time.
 Standard java deflate seems to be about 2X slower than native code.